dwyl/aws-ses-lambda/README.md

 All the data required for sending an email is received in the Lambda **`event`** object.

-The required keys in the `even` object are:
+The required keys in the `event` object are:
 + `email` - the email address we want to send an email to.
 + `name` - the name of the person we are sending the email to.
   (_if your email messages aren't personal, don't send them!_)